 A miscarriage sometimes occurs because there is a weakness of the cervix, called an incompetent cervix, which cannot hold the pregnancy.
-A miscarriage from an incompetent cervix usually occurs after the 14th week of pregnancy.
+A miscarriage from an incompetent cervix usually occurs in the second trimester.

-There are usually few symptoms prior to a miscarriage.
+There are usually few symptoms prior to a miscarriage caused by cervical insufficiency.
 A woman may feel sudden pressure, her "water" may break, and tissue from the fetus and placenta may be expelled without too much pain.
 An incompetent cervix can usually be treated with a "circling" stitch in the cervix in the next pregnancy, usually around 12 weeks.
 The stitch holds the cervix closed until it is pulled out around the time of delivery.